Batavia High School (Illinois)

-Batavia High School, or BHS, is a public four-year high school located in Batavia, Illinois.
+Batavia High School, or BHS, is a public four-year high school located in Batavia, Illinois, a western suburb of Chicago.

-It was created by the merger of West Batavia High School and East Batavia High School (and their separate school districts) in 1911 and is part of Batavia Unified School District 101; the East Batavia and West Batavia athletic programs merged in 1909.
+It was created by the merger of West Batavia High School and East Batavia High School (and their separate school districts) in May 1911 and is part of Batavia Public School District 101; the East Batavia and West Batavia athletic programs merged in 1909.
 Since 2009, the school has added a new "D Wing" of classrooms, "E Wing" of music rooms, a fieldhouse, new athletic facilities, and an auditorium ("F Wing"), which was completed in 2011.

 Academics

-Batavia High School has an average class size of 25 and a graduation rate of 94%.
+Batavia High School has an average graduating class size of 400 and a graduation rate of 94%.

 16 Advanced Placement (AP) courses are offered at BHS.

 In 2022, BHS graduated 538 students.
 61% of these graduates enrolled in a four-year college, 14% enrolled in a two-year college, 1% went directly to employment, 1% went into the military, and 25% had plans elsewhere.

 80% of the class of 2022 had post-secondary experiences while still in high school through BHS, including AP and dual-credit classes, courses through Fox Valley Career Center, and a Waubonsee Community College manufacturing program.

+Fine arts

+During the renovation between 2010, and 2011, there was a fine arts centre added to the school, known as the Batavia Fine Arts Centre, or BFAC for short.
+It is unclear how much was spent towards the BFAC but there was a $70 million dollar budget which was also spent towards remodeling in the school, and field house.

+The theater itself has 890 seats, with a Mezzanine, Balcony, and Orchestra.
+There is a fly system, and booths dedicated for sound, and lighting.
+There is a projection system, two trap doors in the stage, and an orchestra shell.
+There is also three catwalks, and an hydraulic orchestra pit.

+In addition to the main stage, there is a black box theater, which is a literal, large, black painted room designed for unique performances.
+There is a full grid, flexible riser system, and 360 degree curtains.
+Depending on the performance, the capacity is 90-135.

+In 2023, the School Board approved the purchase of five Panasonic PTZ cameras.
+The equipment was installed in a Video Production classroom.
+According to the meeting documents, the equipment overall cost $51,491.
+There was $40,000 generated in DVD and Blu-ray sales during the pandemic.
+Later in the year, a full teleprompting system was purchased which included 3 teleprompters.